Mechanical Design Services Enclosures, DFx, and Structural Analysis

 IP68

-Seal Design and Validation
+Seal Design & Validation

-We specify O-ring cross-section, durometer, and groove geometry per standard engineering practice.
-Gasket materials — silicone, EPDM, Viton — are selected based on temperature range, chemical exposure, and compression set requirements.
-All IP-rated designs are validated at the nearest accredited test facility before production release.
+O-ring cross-section, durometer, and groove geometry per standard engineering practice.
+Silicone, EPDM, Viton selected by temperature range, chemical exposure, and compression set.

 Full Mechanical Systems